-Society6 is the one of the biggest print-on-demand platform.
+Society6 is one of the biggest print-on-demand platforms.
 They can adjust selected prints to anything, even an iPhone case.

 As artist you can earn money selling prints of your works.
 It is easier, faster and finally, may be more lucrative.